rcourivaud/LogstashLogger/README.rst

     from magic_logger import MagicLogger

 2. Instantiate MagicLogger with a name.
 Logstash host is changed with kwarg `host`.
+   If you have a specific Logstash host, feel free to edit the `magic_logger.py` default host.

 .. code-block:: python